Build Add-In

-Why did I make the Build Add-In?
+Why did I start the Build Add-In?
 Where do I see it going?

 Full disclosure, I work at Microsoft on the Office Extensibility team.
 All views expressed are my own.
 I am the current maintainer of Script Lab.
 Over the last five years: I've developed the current office.js API design and review process, reviewed and approved many of the new office.js API shapes and designs, and developed Office Scripts API design and core architecture.